ovh/docs/pages/web/domains/dns_zone_spf/guide.en-ie.md

 This action is made possible by the information entered in an SPF record, which is actually a TXT record in the DNS zone.
 We can find:

-- **server and/or multiple IP** addresses: this will identify them as legitimate sending sources.
+- **Server and/or multiple IP addresses**: This will identify them as legitimate sending sources.
-- **a qualifier**: it will recommend to the server receiving the emails a way to react to a message considered illegitimate, that is to say from a source that is not listed.
+- **A qualifier**: It will recommend to the server receiving the emails a way to react to a message considered illegitimate, that is to say from a source that is not listed.

 You should therefore ensure that you enter the sending sources you use to send emails with your domain name in the SPF record.
 These sources can be your own email server, that of your provider, or one of OVHcloud’s email solutions.